sachinym/Github-Advanced-Security/Getting-Started.md

 ## Exploring Your Lab Resources

 To get a better understanding of your lab resources and credentials, navigate to the **Environment** tab.
+Click on the **GitHub Credentials** option to get GitHub credentials.

    ![Picture1](./images/2nd.png)